taha-abbasi/pizza-pets-docs-guide-how-to/game-mechanics/pet-pulverizer.md

 Stay ahead of Pulverizer triggers and detonations by using these community tools:

 1. **Mind Your Milk App**:
    - [Mind Your Milk](https://www.mindyourmilk.pizza/) helps you track key events, including Pulverizer timing and Lotion application reminders.
+Created by the amazing [@0xBGoat](https://x.com/0xBGoat).

 2. **Pizza Pets Notifier Discord Channel**:
    - Join the dedicated **Pizza Pets Notifier Channel** for real-time updates and alerts: